shon-li/shon-li.github.io/_posts/2024-12-09-buttercup.md

 </p>

 <p lang="en">
-  Some thing came into my mind about this flower – it's someone's signature I saw from a BBS.
+  Something came into my mind about this flower – it's someone's signature I saw from a BBS.
 It goes like this:
   <blockquote>
   <p lang="en">
   You see it.
 You like it.
 Flowers bloom.